Ways to Determine Fixture Angles, Throw

 WITHOUT PERMISSION FROM THE AUTHOR ©

-and intensity.
-Knowing ahead of time which ones to rent for
+intensities.
+Knowing ahead of time which versions to rent for

 your production will save trial and error testing.
 This article